Niagara Falls: Characteristics

-The larger and taller Horseshoe Falls is about 57 m high, while the American Falls varies between 21 and 30 m in drop because of giant boulders at its base.
+The larger and taller Horseshoe Falls is on the Canadian side; it is typically used in iconic tourist shots of the area.
+It stands about 57 m high, while the American Falls varies between 21 and 30 m in drop because of giant boulders at its base.
 Horseshoe Falls is about 790 m wide, while the American Falls is 320 m wide.
 The distance between the American extremity of Niagara Falls and the Canadian extremity is 1039 m.

-The peak flow over Horseshoe Falls was recorded at 6370 m3/s.
+The peak flow over Horseshoe Falls was recorded at 6370 m3/s by Ontario Hydro.
 The average annual flow rate is 2400 m3/s.
 Since the flow is a direct function of the Lake Erie water elevation, it typically peaks in late spring or early summer.
 During the summer months, at least 2800 m3/s of water traverse the falls, some 90% of which goes over Horseshoe Falls, while the balance is diverted to hydroelectric facilities and then on to American Falls and Bridal Veil Falls.
-This is accomplished by employing a weir – the International Control Dam – with movable gates upstream from Horseshoe Falls.
+This is accomplished by employing a weir—the International Control Dam—with movable gates upstream from Horseshoe Falls.